asangvnit/sysprog-workshop/Setup.md

 - WSL (Windows Services for Linux) - works on Windows
 - Parallels - works on Mac and is usually an overkill

 VirtualBox is more GUI driven and simple to use.
 Multipass is easier to use and customize.
+So we will use `multipass` for this workshop.
 You also need *Docker* for running VS Code [code-server](https://github.com/coder/code-server) inside a browser.
 We also need tools like `cmake`, GNU/Clang C++ compiler, GDB etc.

 ### Install docker